briancpark/csc561/README.md

-# csc561
+# CSC 561

-Computer Science 561: Computer Graphics
+This is my repo for CSC 561: Computer Graphics.